Child Support Lawyers Los Angeles, California

 Can Child Support Be Amended?

-A modification may also be granted in child support cases where there is a significant change in time-sharing or financial circumstances.
-For example, child support payments typically go up when a parent’s percentage of time-sharing goes down.
+A modification may also be granted in Los Angeles child support cases where there is a significant change in time-sharing or financial circumstances.
+For example, support payments typically go up when a parent’s percentage of time-sharing goes down.

 It is also possible to petition for a modification in the event of unemployment, or in situations where they are newly required to support another child.